Secure Digital Semantic Communications: Fundamentals, Challenges, and Opportunities: Defenses against Attacks and Threats in Digital Semantic Communication

-For scalar quantization, defenses can emphasize robust bit mapping and protection of the resulting bit stream, for example through Gray-style mappings where appropriate, interleaving or scrambling to spread localized corruption, and error-detecting or error-correcting codes to identify and correct bit flips, insertions, or replays before they translate into large semantic distortions.
-For symbol quantization, robustness can be improved by enforcing conservative constellation remapping with sufficient separation between decision regions and by ensuring modulation-related configuration is consistently applied across endpoints, so that attackers cannot induce persistent mismatch through configuration manipulation.
-For vector quantization, protection should include securing codebook distribution and updates, validating codebook versions, and protecting transmitted indices with integrity checks, since small index changes can redirect decoding to a different codeword and cause significant semantic deviation.
-Finally, because deterministic modulation often uses differentiable approximations during training, systems should be evaluated and refined under inference with hard quantization, so that behavior at deployment under hard quantization is explicitly characterized and strengthened.
+For scalar quantization, defenses can emphasize robust bit mapping and bitstream protection.
+Gray-style mappings reduce multi-bit changes caused by a single threshold crossing.
+Interleaving or scrambling, together with error detection or correction, can mitigate localized corruption before it causes large semantic distortions in downstream semantic decoding.
+For symbol quantization, robustness can be improved by conservative constellation remapping with sufficient separation between decision regions, and boundary-aware training to reduce sensitivity near decision thresholds.
+For vector quantization, protection should secure codebook distribution and updates, validate codebook versions, and protect transmitted indices with encryption and integrity checks, since small index changes can redirect decoding to an unintended codeword and cause significant semantic deviation.
+Codebook integrity monitoring and authenticated updates further reduce the risk of poisoning or unauthorized modifications that manipulate codeword boundaries or endpoint consistency.
+These defenses may constrain representation flexibility due to more conservative boundary designs.
+In addition, maintaining consistent codebook versions and authenticated updates across transmitter and receiver increases system-level coordination requirements.